bogaczmateusz/smartmeal/.ai/api-plan.md

 **Profile Preferences:** Users can update their `ingredients_to_avoid` list after registration by calling `PATCH /api/profiles/me`.

-**Manual Profile Creation:** The standalone `POST /api/profiles` endpoint remains available for future migration scenarios or edge cases.
+**Manual Profile Creation:** The standalone `POST /api/profiles` endpoint is **not used in normal MVP user flows** and is retained solely for future admin operations, data migration scenarios, or edge cases where manual profile creation is required.

 #### 6. Pagination Logic